-Command Purpose Step 3 (Optional) ipv6 nd suppress-ra Example: hostname(config-if)# ipv6 nd suppress-ra Suppresses Router Advertisement messages on an interface.
+Command Purpose ipv6 address ipv6-prefix/prefix-length eui-64 Example: hostname(config-if)# ipv6 address Assigns a global address to the interface by combining the specified prefix with an interface ID generated from the interface MAC address using the Modified EUI-64 format.
+When you assign a global address, the link-local address is automatically created for the interface.
+2001:0DB8::BA98::/48 eui-64 You do not need to specify the standby address; the interface ID will be generated automatically.
+See the "IPv6 Addresses" section on page B-5 for more information about IPv6 addressing.
+Step 3 (Optional) ipv6 nd suppress-ra Suppresses Router Advertisement messages on an interface.
 By default, Router Advertisement messages are automatically sent in response to router solicitation messages.
-You may want to disable these messages on any interface for which you do not want the ASA to supply the IPv6 prefix (for example, the outside interface).
-Step 4 (Optional) ipv6 nd dad attempts value Example: Changes the number of duplicate address detection attempts.
+You may want to disable these messages on any interface for which you do not want the Example: hostname(config-if)# ipv6 nd suppress-ra ASA to supply the IPv6 prefix (for example, the outside interface).
+Step 4 (Optional) ipv6 nd dad attempts value Changes the number of duplicate address detection attempts.
 The value argument can be any value from 0 to 600.
-Setting the value argument to 0 disables duplicate address detection on the interface. hostname(config-if)# ipv6 nd dad attempts By default, the number of times an interface performs duplicate address detection is 1.
-See the "Duplicate Address Detection" section on page 9-15 for more information.
+Setting the value argument to 0 disables duplicate address detection on the interface.
+Example: hostname(config-if)# ipv6 nd dad attempts 3 By default, the number of times an interface performs duplicate address detection is 1.
+See the "Duplicate Address Detection" section on page 8-12 for more information.
 Step 5 (Optional) ipv6 nd ns-interval value Example: hostname(config-if)# ipv6 nd ns-interval 2000 Changes the neighbor solicitation message interval.
 When you configure an interface to send out more than one duplicate address detection attempt with the ipv6 nd dad attempts command, this command configures the interval at which the neighbor solicitation messages are sent out.
 By default, they are sent out once every 1000 milliseconds.
 The value argument can be from 1000 to 3600000 milliseconds.
 Note Changing this value changes it for all neighbor solicitation messages sent out on the interface, not just those used for duplicate address detection.
 Step 6 (Optional) ipv6 enforce-eui64 if_name Enforces the use of Modified EUI-64 format interface identifiers in IPv6 addresses on a local link.
-Example: hostname(config) # ipv6 enforce-eui64 inside The if_name argument is the name of the interface, as specified by the nameif command, on which you are enabling the address format enforcement.
-See the "Modified EUI-64 Interface IDs" section on page 9-16 for more information.
+Example: hostname(config)# ipv6 enforce-eui64 The if_name argument is the name of the interface, as specified by the nameif command, on which you are enabling the address format enforcement. inside See the "Modified EUI-64 Interface IDs" section on page 8-13 for more information.